poxiest/CalendarApplication/CalendarApplication/res/README.md

 Copies all the events specified between the given time period from the active calendar to the target calendar on the specified date.

-For a complete list of supported commands, please refer to the file `res/commands/validCommands.txt` included with the application.

 ## Features

 All the Required Features are working.

 <b>Major Features:</b>

-1. Create a new Calendar with name and timezone
+1. Supports multiple calendars
-2. Edit Calendar properties
+2. Edit Calendar properties (name and timezone)
 3. Copy events from one calendar to another
-4. Create a single and recurring event (with and without autoDecline)
+4. Create a single and recurring event
-5. Edit all the event properties for single and recurring events (with and without autoDecline)
+5. Edit properties of the events
 6. Print Events
 7. Export Calendar as CSV compatible with Google Calendar
 8. Show status

 ## New Features and changes:

 New ICalendar and ICalendarRepository has been introduced.

 ### ICalendar

 Encapsulates a single calendar's data and behaviour.
 It stores the name, timezone and IEventRepository which contains a list of events.

 ### ICalendarRepository

 Represents a repository for managing multiple calendars.
 It has functionality to retrieve, add or edit calendars.
 It also supports copying between calendars.

 ### Refactoring Event Management for Multi-Calendar Support

 In the previous design, `CalendarModel` was responsible for both storing a `List<IEvent>` and handling all event-related operations since only one calendar was involved.

 With the introduction of a **multi-calendar system**, these responsibilities have been refactored for better separation of concerns:

 - A new interface, `IEventRepository`, now encapsulates the storage and management of events.
 - It provides dedicated methods to **add**, **edit**, and **retrieve** events.
 - `CalendarModel` has shifted its role to act primarily as a **manager**, coordinating between calendars and delegating event-related operations to the corresponding `IEventRepository`.

-This architectural change improves **modularity**, supports **scalability**, and adheres to the **Single Responsibility Principle** by cleanly separating event logic from calendar coordination.
+This architectural change improves **modularity**, supports **scalability**, and adheres to the * *Single Responsibility Principle** by cleanly separating event logic from calendar coordination.

 ### Separation of Formatting and Export Responsibilities

-In the earlier design, the `CalendarModel` handled both **formatting operations for printing** and **I/O operations for exporting** calendar data.
+In the earlier design, the `CalendarModel` handled both **formatting operations for printing** and * *I/O operations for exporting** calendar data.

-To follow better architectural practices, these responsibilities have now been moved to the **controller layer**.
+To follow better architectural practices, these responsibilities have now been moved to the * *controller layer**.
 This promotes a cleaner separation of concerns by keeping the model focused on data and business logic, while the controller manages presentation and I/O logic.

-To avoid exposing the entire `List<IEvent>` directly to the controller, a set of dedicated **DTOs (Data Transfer Objects)** has been introduced:
+To avoid exposing the entire `List<IEvent>` directly to the controller, a set of dedicated **DTOs ( Data Transfer Objects)** has been introduced:

 - `PrintEventsResponseDTO`
 - `CalendarExporterDTO`
 - `CopyEventRequestDTO`

-These DTOs provide only the necessary data required for their respective operations, ensuring **encapsulation**, **data safety**, and **clear boundaries** between layers.
+These DTOs provide only the necessary data required for their respective operations, ensuring * *encapsulation**, **data safety**, and **clear boundaries** between layers.

 With this refactor:

 - The **controller** handles all formatting and export logic.
 - The **model** only provides filtered data in the form of DTOs.

 This change aligns with **SOLID principles**, especially the **Interface Segregation** and **Single Responsibility** principles.